johnbillion/user-switching/readme.md

  * Switch user: Instantly switch to any user account from the *Users* screen.
  * Switch back: Instantly switch back to your originating account.
  * Switch off: Log out of your account but retain the ability to instantly switch back in again.
- * Compatible with Multisite, WooCommerce, BuddyPress, bbPress, and most two-factor authentication plugins.
+ * Compatible with Multisite, WooCommerce, BuddyPress, and bbPress.
+ * Compatible with most two-factor authentication solutions (see the [FAQ](https://wordpress.org/plugins/user-switching/faq/) for more info).
+ * Approved for use on enterprise-grade WordPress platforms such as <a href="https://www.altis-dxp.com/">Altis</a> and <a href="https://wpvip.com/">WordPress VIP</a>.

 ### Security